caiomiyashiro/geospatial_data_analysis/AMLD-2020/README.md

 ---
 ## Execution Requirements
-- make sure you have `make` build system
+- make sure you have `make` build system and `wget` file download command
   - Linux and Mac should have it by default
   - Windows - Check [installer](http://gnuwin32.sourceforge.net/packages/make.htm)
 - make sure you have `docker` with **minimum 2Gb allocated to containers**.
 Check [here](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container) for an example.